tyler0999/power-system-optimization/README.md

 Joint energy and reserve market clearance | Python             | 2020.8 |
  My first Blog for this project | ——                 | May be blew you off |

+​

-If you have other demands, you can **pull the Issues** or email me.
-Maybe I wrote them, but they haven't been sorted out, I will upload them~
+​	If you have any other demands or suggestions, you can [**pull the Issues**](https://github.com/itaoxiaoran/power-system-optimization/issues) or email me.

 ## Before use and read most page in this repository.

-If you cannot see the formula normally as following:
+​	If you cannot see the formula normally as following:
 $$
 \frac{d c}{d x}+\mu \frac{d h}{d x}=0
 $$

-You'd better install the Chrome plugin:[MathJax Plugin for Github](https://chrome.google.com/webstore/detail/mathjax-plugin-for-github/ioemnmodlmafdkllaclgeombjnmnbima/related) to view the Latex formula normally.
+​	You'd better install the Chrome plugin:[MathJax Plugin for Github](https://chrome.google.com/webstore/detail/mathjax-plugin-for-github/ioemnmodlmafdkllaclgeombjnmnbima/related) to view the Latex formula normally.

-and, the code of this repository require the special module:
+​	And, the code of this repository require these **special** module:

 1. [pyomo-the Pyomo optimization modeling software](https://github.com/Pyomo/pyomo)